How are pass-through businesses taxed?

 Pass-through income is only subject to a single layer of income tax and is generally taxed as ordinary income up to the maximum 37 percent rate.
 However, certain pass-through income is eligible for a 20 percent deduction, which reduces the top tax rate to a maximum of 29.6 percent.
 (Payroll and/or net investment income taxes may also apply.)
 Pass-through businesses generally face the same tax rules as C-corporations for inventory accounting, depreciation, and other provisions affecting the measurement of business profits.

 The 2017 Tax Cuts and Jobs Act (TCJA) created a new 20 percent deduction for certain pass-through income through 2025, after which the measure is scheduled to expire.
-The so-called 199A (named for the relevant IRS code section) or “qualified business income” deduction effectively reduces the top marginal tax rate on qualifying pass-through income from the top ordinary rate of 37 percent to 29.6.
-This tax expenditure will reduce federal revenues by between $50 billion and $60 billion a year, according to the Joint Committee on Taxation.
+The so-called 199A (named for the relevant IRS code section) or “qualified business income” deduction effectively reduces the top marginal tax rate on qualifying pass-through income from the top ordinary rate of 37 percent to 29.6 percent.
+This tax expenditure will reduce federal revenues by just under $60 billion a year in 2024, according to the Joint Committee on Taxation.

 The 199A deduction is subject to several restrictions and exceptions (Gale and Krupkin, 2018).
 For single filers with taxable income above $157,500 and joint filers with taxable income above $315,000, the pass-through deduction is potentially subject to two limitations: